emanuelefaja/guide2life/health/losing-weight.md

 That said, you do not have to be part of these statistics.

+## Understanding Weight Loss

-Let's start by clarifying that when we say "losing weight," we specifically mean losing excess body fat while preserving lean muscle mass.
+When we say "losing weight," we specifically mean *losing excess body fat* while preserving lean muscle mass.

 This distinction is crucial because many fad diets and quick-fix solutions often lead to rapid weight loss, but this weight loss can come from a combination of fat, muscle, and water.
 Losing lean muscle mass can be detrimental to overall health and can slow down metabolism, making it harder to maintain weight loss in the long run (Cava et al., 2017).

 Therefore, the focus should be on adopting evidence-based strategies that promote fat loss while maintaining or even building lean muscle mass for sustainable, healthy weight management.

 ## The Problem with Diets

+>[!CAUTION] ❌ Beware of Fad Diets
+> A fad diet is a weight loss plan that promises fast, dramatic results through unsustainable and unbalanced eating.
+These diets, often involving restrictive or unusual food choices, focus on quick weight loss rather than long-term health. [^dulloo]
+>
+> **Dieters almost always regain the weight and often gain more.**

-Research suggests that 95% of diets fail, with most people regaining the weight they lost within a few years or months (Mann et al., 2007).
-Fad diets often promise rapid weight loss through strict rules and limited food choices, but these diets are difficult to maintain long-term and can lead to feelings of deprivation, frustration, and eventual abandonment (Dulloo & Montani, 2015).
+Research suggests that 95% of diets fail, with most people regaining the weight they lost within a few years or months. [^mann]

-The reason is that the body adapts to calorie restriction by slowing down metabolism and increasing feelings of hunger, making it difficult to sustain the calorie deficit necessary for continued weight loss (Fung, 2016).
+The reason is that the body adapts to calorie restriction by slowing down metabolism and increasing feelings of hunger, making it difficult to sustain the calorie deficit necessary for continued weight loss. [^fung]

-When you drastically reduce your calorie intake, your body perceives this as a potential threat to survival and activates a series of adaptive mechanisms to conserve energy (Müller & Bosy-Westphal, 2013).
+When you drastically reduce your calorie intake, your body perceives this as a potential threat to survival and activates a series of adaptive mechanisms to conserve energy. [^muller]

 These adaptations include:

 - **Decreased resting metabolic rate:** Your body starts burning fewer calories at rest to conserve energy (Rosenbaum & Leibel, 2010).
 - **Increased hunger and appetite:** Hormonal changes, such as increased levels of ghrelin (the "hunger hormone") and decreased levels of leptin (the "satiety hormone"), lead to increased feelings of hunger and cravings (Sumithran et al., 2011).